 The 04 mode allows programming of up to 12 DIFFERENT non-uniform time intervals (1 min to 99 hours and 59 minutes).
 Non uniform time intervals refer to each interval being different from the previous or next interval.
 Once an interval is entered, the user is given the option of repeating the interval or entering a new interval.
 To repeat the interval, press <ENTER> once for each time the user wants the same interval repeated.
 The display will show the COUNT increasing, indicating the same interval is being logged multiple times.
 An interval can be the same as a previous interval as long as there is a DIFFERENT interval between them.
 For example if 01:00 was entered for the first interval, 02:00 for the second, and then 01:00 was entered again, this would be counted as THREE different intervals.
-After the program is initiated, the sampler will begin counting down the first interval.
-Once that interval has elapsed, the unit will start the sample taking sequence and will immediately start counting down the next interval.
+A fter the program is initiated, the sampler will begin counting down the first interval.
+Once that interval.
 The sampler will draw and place a sample in 1 bottle and then advance the spout.
 The sampler will repeat the operation each time an interval expires.
 The sampler will continue this pattern until all the intervals entered have expired, the total number of bottles the unit is configured for (set in 99) each have at least 1 sample placed in them, or a bottle full condition occurs.
 Data entry can be ended at any time by pressing the key.

-This display indicates the sampler is ready to program and displays the current time.
+Display on LCD Explanation SAMPLER READY 04/30 04:30:02 This display indicates the sampler is ready to program and displays the current time.
 Press the key to begin programming.

-The sampler is now prompting for a star mode to be input.
-Enter the numbers which represent the star mode of choice, in this example 04, and press <ENTER>.

-ENTER FIRST INTERVAL

-The user is prompted to input the first time interval in HH:MM format.
-Once the entry is complete press <ENTER>.
-The sampler considers this the FIRST time interval.

-The display is now indicating it has recorded 1 interval (up to 12 different ones can be entered) and the interval has not been repeated.
+ENTER MODE 04:30:02 The sampler is now prompting for a star mode to be input.
+Enter the numbers which represent the star mode of choice, in this example 04, and press <enter>.</enter> ENTER FIRST INTERVAL :04:30:02 The user is prompted to input the first time interval in HH:MM format.
+Once the entry is complete press <enter>.
+The sampler considers this the FIRST time interval.</enter> INTERVAL:1 COUNT: 1 01 :00 04:30:02 The display is now indicating it has recorded 1 interval (up to 12 different ones can be entered) and the interval has not been repeated.
 In this example the user entered an interval of 1 Hour.
 The user must now input a new interval or repeat the current interval.

-The user inputs a new interval (0200) representing 2 hours.
+INTERVAL:2 COUNT: 1 02 :00 04:30:02 The user inputs a new interval (0200) representing 2 hours.
 The display indicates the new interval has been logged by showing a (2) after the interval.

-The user decides to duplicate the last interval.
-Press <ENTER> once for each time the current interval should be repeated.
-THIS DOES NOT COUNT AS A NEW INTERVAL as shown by the 2 after the COUNT.

-In this example, the user has pressed <ENTER> again to log another interval of the same length.
-This is the third interval of 2 hours.
+INTERVAL:2 COUNT: 2 02 :00 04:30:02 The user decides to duplicate the last interval.
+Press <enter> once for each time the current interval should be repeated.
+THIS DOES NOT COUNT AS A NEW INTERVAL as shown by the 2 after the</enter> INTERVAL:2 COUNT: 3 02 :00 04:30:02 In this example, the user has pressed <enter> again to log another interval of the same length.
+This is the third interval of 2 hours.</enter>